Business & Legal FAQ's

 We recommend you fill out the form to speak to a solicitor about your working arrangement to make sure you don't miss out on any important documentation that could harm you down the line.

 Yes.
-If you want to protect your interests and ensure a smooth trading relationship you should use a different contact for every new client.
+If you want to protect your interests and ensure a smooth trading relationship you should use a different contract for every new client.
 But fear not!
 This doesn't mean writing a new contract every time you take on a new client.
 The most sensible option would be to have a plain-English template you fully understand that you can amend with each new set of trading terms i.e. the nitty gritty like how much you will be paid and when.
 The extra commercial terms that vary from client to client can be in a schedule at the back.

 If you don't have a contract and a dispute arises it's far more difficult to resolve.
 Sure you may have email correspondence or that elusive phone call where that specific piece of information was mentioned, but this is so much more difficult to draw upon and prove than a piece of paper which states it clearly.

-Although contacts can be made by email or even verbally, they normally lack specifics in relation to rights, responsibilities, risks and rewards.
+Although contracts can be made by email or even verbally, they normally lack specifics in relation to rights, responsibilities, risks and rewards.
 Even if you do not have a dispute, it's a handy reminder of each of your obligations throughout the relationship, which will ensure a smooth process from start to finish.
 It may even help to prevent any disputes before they arise.

 Yes, you should because it clarifies who owns what and which services each party had to provide and how the output from the collaboration may be used by one or another of the contributors.
 Freelancer Club members can download this document to keep yourself safe and sound throughout.
 Visit our DOWNLOAD CENTRE to download.